Edward-Stalley/Edward-Stalley/README.md

 - I’m currently employed at a Japanese software firm based in Sapporo, Japan.

-- My most recent personal [project](https://movie-night-chitose.vercel.app/).
+- My most recent personal project: [movie night planner](https://movie-night-chitose.vercel.app/).
 View on Mobile for best experience as Desktop is still a work in progress.

 - 🔭 Before employment I was working on [a flashcard project](https://flashcard-app-2022-version-2-0.vercel.app/) for an English School so that their students can review and prepare vocabulary for their classes.